data-gymnasia/courses/content/multivariable-calculus/content.md

 ### Taylor series properties

-If the Taylor series for a function converges, then it does so in an interval centered around $c$.
+It turns out that if the Taylor series for a function converges, then it does so in an interval centered around $c$.
 Furthermore, inside the interval of convergence, it is valid to perform term-by-term operations with the Taylor series as though it were a polynomial:

 * We can multiply or add Taylor series term-by-term.
 * We can integrate or differentiate a Taylor series term-by-term.